crabnebula-dev/broken-navigator/challenges/space-navigator/4/README.md

 vector `[1,2,3,4]`.
 We can not use the Tauri `writeFile` command, as the filesystem module was disabled.
-There seems to be a promising custom command `correct_coordinates` to correct this, but the UI is still broken.

-It should give us a confirmation code flag after setting of the correct spacetime adjustment.

 The configuration doesn't seem to help us this time.

 ```json